gregwebs/haskell-sphinx-client/README.md

 A haskell implementation of a [sphinx full text search](http://sphinxsearch.com) client.
 Sphinx is a very fast and featureful full-text search daemon.
-Version 0.5 is Compatible with sphinx version 2.0.
+Version 0.4 is Compatible with sphinx version 1.1-beta Version 0.5 is Compatible with sphinx version 2.0-beta, but you can pass the version-one-one build flag.
-To use 1.1 pass the version-one-one build flag or stick with version 0.4 [On hackage](http://hackage.haskell.org/package/sphinx).
+[On hackage](http://hackage.haskell.org/package/sphinx).

 Usage
 -----
 `query` executes a single query.
-`runQueries` executes multiple queries at once (create them with `addQuery`)
+`runQueries` executes multiple queries at once that were created them with `addQuery`

 In extended mode you may want to escape special query characters with `escapeString`